 Amsterdam - Kingpins is one of the largest denim trade fairs in the world, and so - quite unsurprisingly - the most innovative and forward-thinking players in the denim game are there.
-This year, amongst the sea of indigo blue denim and excited industry professionals, one word seemed to proudly dominate the display booth fronts: sustainability.
+This year, amid the sea of indigo blue denim and excited industry professionals, one word seemed to proudly dominate the display booth fronts: sustainability.

-The issue of sustainability and competing methods of approaching it are becoming more and more present in the denim industry - and the fashion industry as a whole.
+The issue of sustainability is becoming more and more prevalent in the denim industry - and the fashion industry as a whole.
 But does the word risk becoming more of a label-selling buzzword than a call for action?
-That question seemed to be bouncing around the walls of the Westergasfabriek in the heart of Amsterdam, as industry professionals looked to clear up the matter.
+That question was bouncing around the walls of the Westergasfabriek in the heart of Amsterdam on Wednesday, as industry professionals looked to clear up the matter.

 “Our pipeline is ramping up like a hot plate in a chemistry lab, but we’re not just focusing on what sounds good in marketing, we’re focusing on what has a real world impact,” said Roian Atwood, Head of Sustainability at Wrangler.
 He had just given a presentation about sustainable practices in denim production at the Kingpins Transformers event, and was eager to sit down with FashionUnited to explain more.

 “Sometimes I’m frustrated because there's a love affair with our supply chain in terms of the great work that's being done, but when you really see the data, it doesn't look quite as significant as the marketing material.
 I think a forum like this is the perfect platform for the discussion to peel the layers back and see what’s really being done.”